-At a gathering to commemorate Brown and Hudner’s rescue attempt, NAS Jacksonville Commanding Officer Capt.
-Jeffrey Maclay remarked: "When Brown risked his life to help a Marine regiment that day, he didn’t consider their race.
+At a gathering to commemorate Brown and Hudner’s rescue attempt, NAS Jacksonville Commanding Officer Captain Jeffrey Maclay remarked, “When Brown risked his life to help a Marine regiment that day, he didn’t consider their race.
 And when his fellow pilots saw him in danger, they did not think about the color of their skin.
 They only knew he was an American in trouble.”

-Jo Ann Robinson is an often-overlooked part of the Civil Rights Movement, but her contributions were crucial.
+Jo Ann Robinson is an often-overlooked part of the civil rights movement, but her contributions were crucial.
 Born in Georgia in 1912, Robinson focused her early life on education.
 She began by graduating college in 1934, and later became a public school teacher in Macon, Georgia.
-After receiving her master’s degree, she took a job as a college professor in Alabama and began becoming more socially active, eventually being named president of the Women's Political Council (WPC) in 1950.
+After receiving her master’s degree, she took a job as a college professor in Alabama and became more socially active, eventually being named president of the Women's Political Council (WPC) in 1950.

-Seeing how African Americans were being treated in the Montgomery, Alabama area, Robinson used her position at the WPC to try to pressure the city’s mayor, William A. Gale, to desegregate public buses, to no avail.
+Seeing how Black Americans were being treated in the Montgomery, Alabama, area, Robinson used her position at the WPC to try to pressure the city’s mayor, William A. Gale, to desegregate public buses—to no avail.
 After Rosa Parks was arrested on December 1, 1955, Robinson and a group of activists distributed tens of thousands of pamphlets urging a one-day boycott of the bus system.
 It was a success, and the now-famous boycott of the Montgomery bus system soon ballooned, lasting for months with the help of Robinson.